top of page

 Kerala rice pancakes (Appams)

 The first time I remember eating an Appam, and the accompanying ishtoo, was in Cochin as a child.
-Being very familiar with dosas, I was in immediate love with these soft and fluffy pancakes and have over the years sought them out in restaurants in the US and in India.
-I was quite intimidated to make this recipe, I realized that there are a number of steps and getting the perfect batter is a challenge.
-But I trust the recipes for Chandra Padmanabhan completely, so I followed her recipe paying attention to all the details.
-The recipe is not that hard after all and now I feel so much more comfortable making these more often.
+Being very familiar with dosas, I was in immediate love with these soft and fluffy pancakes and have, over the years, sought them out in restaurants in the US and India.
+I was quite intimidated to make this recipe, but I realized that there are several steps and that getting the perfect batter is a challenge.
+But I trusted the recipes for Chandra Padmanabhan completely, so I followed her recipe and paid attention to all the details.
+The recipe is not that hard after all, and now I feel so much more comfortable making these more often.

-I realize that there are a number of easier recipes out there, a couple were sent to me by friends and neighbors, but I wanted to stick to the original recipe.
-The appams came out soft and very fluffy, the batter had the beautiful hint of coconut and a subtle sourness from the fermentation.
+I realize that there are several easier recipes out there; a couple were sent to me by friends and neighbours, but I wanted to stick to the original recipe.
+The appams came out soft and very fluffy; the batter had a beautiful hint of coconut and a subtle sourness from the fermentation.
 This combination of slightly sweet-sour made this the perfect appam for the ishtoo that accompanied them.

-This is a thin volume of amazing recipes by a master chef.
+Southern Spice is a thin volume of amazing recipes by a master chef.
 This volume rounded up my collection of Chandra Padmanabhan's cookbooks.
 It is filled with amazing recipes from South India, like this one.
-Each recipe is absolutely delicious, stays true to the core of the native cuisine and is always a crowd pleaser.
-I will highly recommend this, and all her other, cookbooks as a must have for South Indian cuisine.
+Each recipe is absolutely delicious, stays true to the core of the native cuisine, and is always a crowd-pleaser.
+I highly recommend this and all her other cookbooks as a must-have for South Indian cuisine.

 For more recipes from this amazing cookbook, click here.